thinkcompany/think_dev-standards/development-standards/quality-assurance/quality-assurance.md

 [ ] **Run visual and functional regression testing**

-[ ] **Verify appropriate image formats, according to browser support**

-Not all image formats, e.g. WebP, work in all browsers.
-Make sure that format you are choosing works across the browsers you need to support.

 Whenever you make a change on a project, it can impact the design and functionality of other parts.
 Visual regression testing compares changes visually to ensure nothing accidentally breaks.
 Functional regression testing works similarly by testing certain interactions a user may perform and making sure the intended functionality occurs.

 Both visual and functional regression testing can be supported with automation tools to make the process more efficient and repeatable.

+[ ] **Verify appropriate image formats, according to browser support**

+Not all image formats, e.g. WebP, work in all browsers.
+Make sure the format you are choosing works across the browsers you need to support.

 [ ] **Document how each browser / OS combination was tested**